khanmikaeel99-tech/Sentiment-Analysis/README.md

 ## What it does

 You run the script, enter a currency pair like GBP/JPY or EUR/USD, and it pulls the latest headlines from trusted financial news sources.
-Each headline gets sent to an LLM that classifies it as bullish, bearish, or neutral for that specific pair, filters out anything irrelevant, and produces a confidence-weighted overall verdict.
+Each headline gets sent to an LLM that classifies it as bullish, bearish, or neutral for that specific pair, filters out anything irrelevant, and produces a confidence weighted overall verdict.
 The output is an HTML report that opens automatically in your browser.

 ## How it works